biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 }
 ```

-### 4. Adding the channel as input to the process call
+### 4. Adding the channel as input to the process call in the workflow block

 Now we need to actually plug our newly created channel into the sayHello() process call.